Pod Point

 PPC-15

-Charger shows 'Socket Lock Fault' on socketed Pod Point units, cannot lock or unlock the Type 2 socket
+Charger displays 'Socket Lock Fault' on socketed Pod Point units, preventing the Type 2 socket from locking or unlocking.

 Socket Locking Actuator Failure